-Note: Usually, the words “from the” or “out of the” precede this expression (e.g., he was rescued out of the jaws of death).
+The phrase “the jaws of death” is an idiom that refers to a dangerous situation.
+Usually, the words “from the” or “out of” precede this expression (e.g., he was rescued out of the jaws of death).

 The Origin Of ‘Jaws Of Death’

 Sadly, it’s estimated that around 1,000 people die per year as a result of crocodiles.
-In addition, another large beast with a massive jaw is the hippo, and it’s said that around 500 people die per year to them in Africa.
+In Africa, hippos cause around 500 deaths per year.
+Dangerous, indeed.

-Thus, perhaps the origin of this phrase has to do with these dangerous animals and the strong, deadly jaws they have.
-After all, if a person is attacked by one of them and they end up narrowly escaping, that person would, in effect, have escaped from “the jaws of death.”
+Thus, this phrase’s origin might have to do with fearsome animals like these and the deadly jaws they have.
+After all, if someone managed to escape from them, they would literally have escaped from “the jaws of death.”

-This phrase has existed for at least 400 years.
-It was used by William Shakespeare in the play Twelfth Night.
-This play is believed to have been written around the years 1601-02:
+Anyways, this expression has existed for at least 400 years.
+It was used, for example, by William Shakespeare in the play Twelfth Night, written around 1601:

 ”This youth that you see here I snatch’d one half out of the jaws of death.”

 - Dan was stuck under the car wreckage and was unable to escape.
 However, firefighters arrived and pulled him out, thus saving him out of the jaws of death.

 - This little puppy I found was at death’s door, but my mother was able to nurse him back to health.

 Tip: Know Your Phrase has a list of idioms and popular sayings that you can explore.
 You can learn their meaning and maybe even their origin!
 How do you find this list?
 Easy, just scroll to the top and pick a letter from the menu.